nickserv/danamccurdy.com/_posts/2017-08-21-an-ecology-of-spirit.md

 _(A reflection on how we use the gift of social media)_

-The most powerful question I have ever heard is "Where are you directing your energy?".
+The most powerful question I have ever heard is "Where are you directing your energy?"

 Every word, or thought, or image that we add to our informational soup